dockur/dnsmasq/readme.md

   DNS2: "1.1.1.1"
 ```

-You can extend the default configuration with a volume that mounts a
-directory containing `*.conf` configuration files:
+You can extend the default configuration template with a volume that mounts a directory containing `*.conf` configuration files:

 ```yaml
 volumes:
   - ./dnsmasq.d/:/etc/dnsmasq.d/
 ```

-You can also override [dnsmasq.conf](https://github.com/dockur/dnsmasq/blob/master/dnsmasq.conf) completely with a volume that binds your custom configuration file:
+You can also provide a custom main configuration with a volume that binds your own `dnsmasq.conf` file:

 ```yaml
 volumes: